 Additionally, issues that do not present “real and immediate” threat of serious physical injury to a student, teacher, or other member of the school community, or are not a violation of the law, should be handled by school personnel and not by SROs, police, other law enforcement or security officers.
 Involving police in school discipline undermines positive school climate and student attendance and achievement.
 School personnel, in partnership with law enforcement and community diversion organizations, should develop positive behavioral interventions and supports to address adolescent behaviors that do not pose a serious or immediate threat to safety, including:

-Disorderly conduct;
+DMinor disruptive or disrespectful conduct;

 Trespassing;